 Under the Data Protection Act 2018, you have a right to request a copy of the personal information we hold about you and to have any inaccuracies corrected.
 You also have a right to request us to erase your personal information, ask us to restrict our processing of your information or object to the processing of your information.

 Should you wish to exercise these rights we ask you to prove your identity with two pieces of approved identification.
-Please address requests to the Data Protection Officer, CCS Adoption, 162 Pennywell Road, Easton, Bristol, BS5 0TX and we will respond within 40 days of receipt of your written request and confirmed ID.
+Please address requests to the Data Protection Officer, CCS Adoption, The Park Centre, Daventry Road, Knowle, Bristol, BS4 1DQ and we will respond within 40 days of receipt of your written request and confirmed ID.
 Please provide as much information as possible about the nature of your contact with us to help us locate your records.

 Changes to this policy